Interim Dean and Professor of Voice

 Daniel Ebbers, Associate Professor of Voice, joined the faculty of the University of the Pacific in the fall 0f 2004.
-He holds the B.M. from University of Wisconsin-Stevens Point and the M.M. from the University of Southern California.
-In the Conservatory of Music, Professor Ebbers teaches vocal performance and is Managing Director and Instructor at the Pacific Opera Institute.
+He holds the B.M. in voice from University of Wisconsin-Stevens Point and the M.M. in voice from the University of Southern California.
+In the Conservatory of Music, Professor Ebbers teaches vocal performance and has been the Managing Director and Instructor at the Pacific Opera Institute.

 Daniel Ebbers most recent solo appearance was with the Baltimore Symphony Orchestra with Marin Alsop conducting Richard Einhorn's critically acclaimed "Voices of Light: The Passion of Joan of Arc".
 He has appeared with the Sacramento Opera as Cassio in Verdi's Otello, Basilio, in Le Nozze di Figaro, and Beppe, in Pagliacci.
 Other recent engagements include Count Almaviva in The Barber of Seville, and Fenton in Nicolai's The Merry Wives of Windsor.
 In concert Mr. Ebbers has appeared with the prestigious Music in the Vineyards Festival, the Stockton Chorale in Mendelssohn's Elijah, the Napa Valley Chorale singing Dvorak's Mass in D, in addition to Mozart's Mass in C minor.
 In research and performance, Mr. Ebbers is regarded as an expert in the music of Benjamin Britten.
 He recently appeared in the title role of St. Nicholas in Britten's tour de force Cantata for tenor, orchestra and choir, in addition to performing the great masterpiece Serenade for Tenor Horn and Strings with the Bear Valley Music Festival and the St John's Chamber Music Series.